Orchestrator

 A serverless workflow in Orchestrator refers to a sequence of operations that run in response to user input (optional) and produce output (optional) without requiring any ongoing management of the underlying infrastructure.
 The workflow is executed automatically, and frees users from having to manage or provision servers.
 This simplifies the process by allowing the focus to remain on the logic of the workflow, while the infrastructure dynamically adapts to handle the execution.

-This workflow is an assessment workflow type, that invokes an application analysis workflow using MTA and returns the move2kube workflow reference, to run next if the analysis is considered to be successful.
+This workflow invokes an application analysis workflow using MTA.
+You can continue to move2kube workflow after analysis is done if the analysis is considered to be successful.

 Users are encouraged to use this workflow as self-service alternative for interacting with the MTA UI.
 Instead of running a mass-migration of project from a managed place, the project stakeholders can use this (or automation) to regularly check the cloud-readiness compatibility of their code.